karray/karray.github.io/_posts/2022-07-12-bringing-python-to-the-web.md

 title:  "Bringing Python to the Web"
 date:   2022-07-12 12:01:27 +0200
 tags: pyodide python web
+description: Pyodide is a Python distribution for the web.
+It runs Python in the browser using WebAssembly, and lets you call Python from JavaScript.
+This post will show you how to use it.
 ---
 Have you ever wanted to share your cool Python app with the world without deploying an entire Django server or developing a mobile app just for a small project?